Hanson (band): 2001–2005: Independent career

 After a three-year struggle, the brothers left Island Def Jam Records to seek more creative freedom.
 Label executives had refused over 80 songs from the band, believing new material lacked marketability.
 The documentary film Strong Enough to Break follows these events.

 Hanson now records for their own independent label, 3CG Records.
 The label has distribution deals through Alternative Distribution Alliance in the United States, Cooking Vinyl in Europe, Sony Music in Asia and with various other distributors throughout the world.
-During the dispute with their former label, Hanson signed with the management company, 10th Street Entertainment, which also manages artists such as Meat Loaf and Blondie.
+During the dispute with their former label, Hanson signed with the management company, 10th Street Entertainment, which also manages artists such as Blondie.

-The band's Underneath Acoustic tour occurred during the Summer and Fall of 2003.
+The band's Underneath Acoustic tour took place during the Summer and Fall of 2003 across the US, with one show in Canada and one in the UK.
 Music included acoustic versions of songs from the then-forthcoming release, Underneath.
 The tour ended November 5, 2003 with a performance at Carnegie Hall.

 Released on April 20, 2004, Underneath sold 37,500 copies in the first week of release in the US alone.
 The album debuted at No. 1 on the Billboard Top Independent Albums chart and No. 25 on the Billboard 200 album chart, making Underneath one of the most successful self-released albums of all time.
+Hanson's The Underneath Tour took them across the globe for nearly a full year (July - December 2004; March - June 2005).

 In autumn 2005, Hanson toured in the US and Canada to support The Best of Hanson: Live & Electric.
 They also visited colleges to showcase Strong Enough to Break, the documentary chronicling difficulties with and departure from Island Def Jam.
 During college visits, the band held question-and-answer sessions about independent artists' role in the music industry.